 - A Saucer – To be placed at the bottom of the plastic container to catch any excess liquid.

-1. Prepare the mushroom growing container
+- Prepare the mushroom growing container:

 - Get the 1-gallon plastic container.
-Cut the 3 sides of the ‘shoulder’ of the container (this is the part below the neck or lid and the upper part of the wide body of the container), leaving 1 side still attached, so you can lift to open the container and close it back.
-If the container you are using is round, make a ¾ slit of that part.
+Cut the 3 sides of the ‘shoulder' of the container (this is the part below the neck or lid and the upper part of the wide body of the container), leaving 1 side still attached, so you can lift it to open the container and close it back.
+If the container you use is round, make a ¾ slit of that part.

 - Poke around 4-6 holes on the sides of the container.
-About ¼” size for air exchange, with 1 hole near the bottom to let excess water flow out if any.
+About ¼” in size for air exchange, with 1 hole near the bottom to let excess water flow out if any.
 Then clean and disinfect the whole container inside and out.

-NOTE: When making these steps, make sure your hands and surface you are working at are clean and wiped with alcohol.
+NOTE: When making these steps, make sure your hands and the surface you are working at are clean and wiped with alcohol.

 - Repeat this layering until the container is filled up tightly with cardboard on the top.

 - Then close the container.